ArchAngel776/-babel-plugin-typescript-path-aliases/README.md

 There are no any doubts - we can clearly assume certain conclusion:
 >[!NOTE]
->Code compiled by Babel as JavaScript cannot read path aliases proper for TypeScript.
-It also doesn't take into account using path aliases thus, won't replace them with their relatives equivalents
+>Code compiled by Babel as JavaScript bundle cannot read path aliases proper for TypeScript source code.
+It also doesn't take into account using path aliases thus, won't replace them with their relatives equivalents.